China: Risk Assessment

 - Sovereign risk contained as public debt remains mainly domestic and denominated in local currency

 - Reduced risk of (private) external over-indebtedness thanks to the high level of foreign exchange reserves

-- Gradual move up global value-chains as part of China 2025
+- Gradual strengthening of global value-chains as part of China 2025

 - Dynamic services sector, led by e-commerce trends

 - Increasing presence in emerging and developing countries through the BRI

 - High corporate indebtedness set to impact growth potential